How they’re faring in the NCL

 PREMIER DIVISION: 72 points (Wath Brow 72 Thornhill Trojans 0, 25 May)

-DIVISION ONE: 64 points (Wigan St Patricks’ 64-0 stroll over Skirlaugh on Saturday eclipses Dewsbury Moor 64 Normanton Knights 4 on 22 June)
+DIVISION ONE: 64 points (Wigan St Patricks 64 Skirlaugh 0, 3 August)

 DIVISION TWO: 72 points (West Bowling 72 Askam 0, 2 March)